dougiewebb/reading-notes-1/README.md

 3. Images in website-  you can find the image you want by visting google images.

-4. Strings are created by adding a quote that surronds the value.
+4. Strings are created by adding a quote that surrounds the value.
 Numbers are valued without quotes.

 5. Variables in java script are simply a name of storage location.   two types of variables which are local and global